“Hi, John, thanks for coming,” I said to my father as I got off the train at Bangor station.

 We’d reached the drive to my folks place by then so I asked him if he’d any pictures and he had loads on his phone.
 I was surprised I’d not heard of or seen Janine before as he said she went to the same school as we did but a year above us.
 She was a lot better looking than any girls I remembered from school.
 I had wanted to tell him about my break up but I’d gone tired so I thanked Delwyn for the evening and went in to bed without asking him in.
 Anyway as a dairy farmer I supposed he wouldn’t have accepted.
 They have to get up so early.

 I had another lie in next morning and caught up with a bit of revision before returning to Crewe.
 My house was quiet when I eventually arrived back.
 It was nearly midnight.
 There had been a problem on the line at Llandudno so we were bussed from there to Chester and I just missed a train to Crewe and had to wait for an hour.
 I intended to get up at a sensible time next day.
-I wanted to make the most of the last four days of college before I was due to start work – I’d decided to have a break from revision over Easter for two weeks and earn some money instead.
+I wanted to make the most of the last four days of college before I was due to start work.

-A few days later Chakka surprised me by being in when I walked in after lectures.
+A couple of days later Chakka surprised me by being at home when I walked in after lectures.
 She usually arrived back much later than me.

 “Fancy a pancake?” she asked.